wevanjohnson/2025_05_RRDS/README.md

-# MakML: Machine Learning Workshop (October 2024)
+# MakML: Machine Learning Workshop (May 2025)

-These are the materials for our Programming, Plotting, and Machine Learning Workshop at Makerere University in October 2024 (MakML).
+These are the materials for our Programming, Plotting, and Machine Learning Workshop at the RRDS conference in May 2025.
 Hopefully they are helpful!

 ## Things you should know about this course